SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/mongodb-opentelemetry.md

 <img src={useBaseUrl('img/integrations/databases/mongodb.png')} alt="Thumbnail icon" width="120"/><img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

 [MongoDB](https://www.mongodb.com/why-use-mongodb#:~:text=MongoDB%20is%20a%20document%20database,development%20teams%20using%20agile%20methodologies.) is a source-available cross-platform document-oriented database program.
-The Sumo Logic app for MongoDB supports logs and metrics from the open source version of MongoDB.
+The Sumo Logic app for MongoDB supports logs and metrics from the open source version of MongoDB.The App is tested on the 7.0.14 version of MongoDB.

 MongoDB logs are sent to Sumo Logic through OpenTelemetry [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).
 The OpenTelemetry collector runs on the same host as MongoDB and uses the [MongoDB Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/mongodbreceiver) and the [Sumo Logic OpenTelemetry Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/sumologicexporter) to send the metrics to Sumo Logic.